rafaelnwitter/movies-api/README.md

 ## Description

-This repository is created to solve the backend problem to MKS Developer, Using Techs like:
+This api is being used to learn more about NestJS, Using Techs like:

 	TypeScript